brentd09/AZ040Labs/PowerShell-Lab-11.md

     ```PowerShell
     # However when you are asked to create a background job for the local computer it may be better to use the Start-Job cmdlet
-    # Especially if the background job need a specific name
+    # Especially if the background job needs a specific name
     Get-Help -ShowWindow Start-Job
     ```